icewolfz/jiMUD/docs/codeeditor.md

 ### Room editor

-The room editor allows you to editor the currently selected rooms, if rooms have different property values, that property will remain blank until edited
+The room editor allows you to editor the currently selected rooms, if rooms have different property values, that property will remain blank until edited.
+Pressing escape inside any active property editor will cancel the editor and not modify the value, pressing enter or clicking outside of the editor will confirm the change and update the value.

 - `Description` the properties of a room related to description
   - `Short` the room short